ShunL12324/comfy-portal-endpoint/README.md

 Note: This endpoint helps transform the UI-based workflow format into a format that can be used with ComfyUI's API system.
 It handles the conversion of node connections, parameters, and workflow structure to make it suitable for API execution.

-### Internal Callback Endpoint

-- Endpoint: `/api/cpe/workflow/convert/callback`
-- Method: POST
-- Description: Internal endpoint for handling workflow conversion callbacks
-- Note: This endpoint is for internal use only

 ## Development Notes

 - This extension focuses on providing API endpoints, no custom nodes included